Blaming and flaming ∙

 REFLECT & PRAY

-Father I know it is wrong to blame others, particularly You and those I love the most when I am at fault.
+Father I know it is wrong to blame others, mainly You and those I love the most, when I am at fault.
 Encourage me to reflect upon my actions and attitudes, take responsibility, do what is right, and make amends where appropriate.

 Job 1:21 “The LORD gave me what I had, and the LORD has taken it away.
 Praise the name of the LORD!”